-Queensway School is an inclusive school that enables all pupils, including those with special educational needs and disabilities (SEND), to reach their full potential within a nurturing environment, where learning and positive challenge is embraced in all its forms.
-We have high aspirations for all pupils in our community and we are committed to providing a safe and secure environment that promotes an intrinisic love of learning.
+Queensway School is an inclusive school that enables all pupils, including those with special educational needs and disabilities (SEND), to reach their full potential within a nurturing environment, where learning and challenge is embraced in all its forms.
 Our practices and procedures are embedded into school life to ensure pupils' special educational needs are identified swiftly.
 We consider every child in our planning, teaching and assessment to provide a curriculum that is accessible for all.
-We are flexible and responsive to the needs of each pupil and guide their learning to enable them to succeed.
-If additional specialist advice and support is necessary, we will endeavour to promote effective collaboration between parents / carers and external agencies.
+If additional specialist advice and support is necessary, we are committed to effective collaboration between parents / carers and external agencies.